andi2022/wooper/README.md

 exeggcute_disconnected=true
 pogo_died=true
 pogo_not_focused=true
 ```
+New exeggcute releases use the samsung PoGO apk, the apk value can be samsung or google.

 The script will automatically check those versions.
 If the versions have changed, it will download the corresponding APKs from your above specified folder and will install them automatically.
 # Tested ATV Devices/ROM's
 - X96 Mini (S905w) / a95xf1 (S905w) PoGoRom 1.5